isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 Whatever we do in the `//`-part, an arbitrary user of a `pair` can arbitrarily and independently change its `a` and `b`.
 In a large code base, we cannot easily find which code does what to the members of `pair`.
-This may be exactly what we want, but if we want to enforce a relation among members, we need to make them `private` and enforce that relation (invariant) through constructors and member functions.
+This might be exactly what we want, but if we want to enforce a relation among members, we need to make them `private` and enforce that relation (invariant) through constructors and member functions.
 For example: